napari/docs/docs/guides/rendering.md

 ### Loading multi-scale image data

-`Image` layers also support multi-scale image data, where multiple resolutions of the same image content are stored.
+`Image` and `Labels` layers also support multi-scale image data, where multiple resolutions of the same image content are stored.
 Similarly to regular image data, this is supported by defining a [`MultiScaleData`](https://github.com/napari/napari/blob/eab7661459e70479c7c7d587a36463f3b099b64a/napari/layers/_multiscale_data.py#L13) protocol.
 As this protocol is mostly just `Sequence[LayerDataProtocol]`, this comes with the same flexibility and arbitrary load times.